 Tips for travelers in Cairo

-When you are travelling, I recommend using the app or website from hostel world.
+When you are travelling to Cairo, I recommend using the app or website from hostel world.
 This application is one of my best friends during travelling.
 It has a map with all nearby hostels and its price.
-You can easily click on the, which will show you the internet page and contact information of the hostel immediately.
+You can easily click on the location, which will show you the internet page and contact information of the hostel immediately.
 Compared to Europe, it is in some areas hard to find a hostel.
 So I suggest that you check if there is a hostel available before you are travelling to your destination.
 When you are travelling through Cairo, I can recommend the dahab hostel.
 It is located in the very heart of the city, close to Tahrir square.
 Furthermore, it has a big roof terrace with a nice view over the city, friendly personal and it is not expensive.

 Extending your visa